-Unfortunately, though, it’s not always a great idea to make a selfie public, and your child needs to know the difference between an innocent photo and a potentially dangerous situation.
+It’s one thing to look back and cringe at your old selfies (we’ve all been there) but in today’s snap-happy world, it’s more important for young people to know the difference between an innocent photo and a potentially dangerous situation.
 If your teen is posting self-snapped pictures online, schedule a face-to-face chat to share these selfie safety tips ASAP.

 1. Think location, location, location